-- To submit a paper to the competition, the student must first register for the Conference, chosing “yes” for submitting an abstract.
+- To submit a paper to the competition, the student must first register for the Conference, choosing “yes” for submitting an abstract.

-- Full papers should be submitted via email email to Michael Eissinger, by April 15, 2017.
+- Full papers should be submitted via email to Eric Canin, by April 2, 2019.

 - Papers submitted to the competition must be presented at the SWAA Annual Conference of the same year.
 The submitted paper may not differ substantially from the presentation.
 (See below for guidelines on the written and presented versions.)

 - Only single-authored papers are allowed.

 - The author must be an undergraduate or graduate student and must be enrolled in a college or university at the time when the paper is presented at the SWAA Annual Conference.